jonathanstark/margo/readme.md

 Margo: Static blogging with Markdown
 ====

 Margo shouldn't exist but I'm too lazy to blog in raw HTML.
-So, Margo converts my Markdown files (I love writing in Markdown) into HTML on the fly.
+I prefer writing in Markdown, so I wrote Margo to convert my Markdown files into HTML on the fly.

 Features
 ----